rocket-internet-berlin/RocketDashboard/README.md

 Since the current widgets fetch data remotely, **some configuration parameters are required**.
 According to [best practices](https://devcenter.heroku.com/articles/node-best-practices#be-environmentally-aware) the configuration is loaded from a `server/.env` in the project's folder for local development.
 In production the configuration should be set as environment variables.

-- Create a file named `server/.env`, open it, and fill-out the required API keys, etc. accordingly, e.g.
+- Create a file named `server/.env`, open it, and fill-out the required credentials accordingly, e.g.

 ```$xslt
 NEWRELIC_ACCOUNT_ID=11111111